 What’s something that you can do that lifts your mood?
 I’m talking about things that don’t require a state of being change (drugs or alcohol), someone else (sex), or extensive money (shopping).
 These things tend to link happiness with outcomes and fade rather quickly.
 What simple things do you enjoy?
 If you were alone in a cabin, what could you do with minimal resources?

 Personally, I enjoy stargazing, writing, reading, taking pictures (of other things), and creating.
 These hobbies allow me to be alone with my thoughts and without additional burden.
 It gives my mind a chance to really decompress and go free.
 I have realized that the more that I focus on tasks and order, the more my mind enjoys the freedom to roam every once and a while.

-Note about: aficionados – a person who likes, knows about, and appreciates a usually fervently pursued interest or activity.
+Note about: aficionados – a person who likes, knows and appreciates a usually fervently pursued interest or activity.

 Like everything I bring up here, I cannot easily give you advice without mentioning prayer.
 Prayer is a conversation with the creator.
 It doesn’t always have to be “Lord and Savior”, but you can commune as a friend also.
-Talk about your feelings and life freely, like you would to a trusted family member or friend.
+Talk about your feelings and live freely, like you would to a trusted family member or friend.
 These moments are good and positive.

-What do you do as acts of self love?
+What do you do as acts of self-love?
 How do you treat yourself, by yourself?
 What ways do you remind yourself that you matter?
 Let me know and leave comments in the section below.

 P.S.
-If you responded at ANY POINT IN TIME with I haven’t the time to do this, that’s a hint that you need reevaluate something.
+If you responded at ANY POINT IN TIME with I haven’t the time to do this, that’s a hint that you need to reevaluate something.
 Either you take time for yourself or your body makes you take time.